Reading A Trailer Capacity Plate

 Your trailer should have a plate showing the designed weight capacity.
 If you're unfamiliar with yours, take a moment to find it.
 It should list the Max Capacity, Gross Vehicle Weight Rating (GVWR), and Gross Axle Weight Rating (GAWR) for a given tire size and inflation pressure.

 Multiply the GAWR by the number of axles to get the GVWR.
 If you've only got one axle, the GAWR and GVWR will be the same.
 The Max Capacity will be the GVWR minus the weight of the trailer itself.

 So if, as in the pictured example, the GAWR is 2,550, and it's a tandem-axle trailer, the GVWR will be 5,100 pounds.
 The Max Capacity is listed as 4,000 pounds, which means the trailer weighs 1,100 pounds, unloaded.
 The total weight of the boat, motor, fuel, and all the gear aboard cannot exceed 4,000 pounds.
 Hopefully, the original dealer packaged your boat with an appropriately sized trailer.
 If you're unsure of your boat's weight, or concerned that you're approaching the maximum capacity, a quick trip to a public scale will either put those worries to rest or let you know it's time for an upgrade.

 Can your truck tow the boat you want?
 It's easy to figure out

 If you are going to use your vehicle for towing, AWD is the minimum you should consider

-A boat trailer that has been properly matched and secured to the tow vehicle helps assure a trouble-free trip
+A trailer that has been properly matched and secured to the tow vehicle helps assure a trouble-free trip